 I have finally decided to share my latest version of sp_AlterColumn.
-As the name implies, this is a procedure which helps developers and DBAs to alter columns in many different ways.
+As the name implies, this is a procedure that helps developers and DBAs to alter columns in many different ways.

 The problem sp_AlterColumn solves is when you need to change a datatype (for example INT to BIGINT) and there is a lot of foreign keys, indexes, computed columns, check constraints, legacy data type rules to mention a few, that prevent you from doing a single ALTER COLUMN.

 sp_AlterColumn will find all graphs, ie all connected columns using foreign keys.
 It will find all problematic objects and ultimately create a number of T-SQL statements that are processed in the correct order to do your changes.